Lesson Plan - Get It!

-Then, use Annenberg Learner’s The Rock Cycle Diagram.
-This interactive will provide you with pictures, explanations, and videos about how the rock cycle works.
+Then, use Annenberg Learner’s The Rock Cycle Diagram to explore pictures, explanations, and videos about how the rock cycle works.

 Why is the rock cycle important?
 The rock cycle plays a role in how the Earth changes inwardly and outwardly.
 Use the diagram above and explain the rock cycle to a parent or teacher.